Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - As the benefit is minimal and the direct free kick restart is very beneficial for the opponents, giving a warning to the goalkeeper before penalizing this would be the best action.

 Throw ins, free kicks are not taken at the exact point.
-- Allowing a couple of yards from the spot of the offense or where the ball left the field of play is fine as long as no team gains an unfair advantage.
+- Allowing a couple of yards from the spot of the offense or where the ball left the field of play is fine if no team gains an unfair advantage.

 If a player only has one arm, allow them to take the throw-in with their one arm.
 - While the Laws of the Game require two hands, there is no clear advantage with throwing the ball with one arm.
 Allow it.